 8 query streams were used for the Throughput Test.
 Each stream running all 22 queries.
-1 update stream was used to execute the RF pairs.
+1 stream was used for RF.

 5.5 Start and End Date/Times for Each Query Stream

 The start time and finish time for each query execution stream must be reported for the throughput test.